Second Man Arrested In Case Of 10-Year-Old Girl Sexually Assaulted By 5 Men At South Side Motel

 Officers arrested a different predator, Samuel Brown, in March, despite having DNA evidence linking him to the rape since November.
 The Chicago Police Department launched an internal investigation into its mishandling of a child sexual abuse case as a result.

-So far, there has been no update on that investigation.READ MORE: CBS 2 Investigators: CPD Search Warrants Targeted Black Men More Than 4.5 Times More Often Than Anyone Else, New Watchdog Report Finds
+So far, there has been no update on that investigation.READ MORE: 3 Killed In Black Powder Explosion At Starved Rock State Park

 Critics like Stephanie Love-Patterson, the executive director of Connections for Abused Women and their Children, argue the young girl wasn’t treated seriously as a victim from the start.